ctyeong/IO-GEN/README.md

 # Training

-*train.py* is the python script to train *DCAE, DSVDD,* and *IO-GEN (followed by Classifier)* in order.
-Each model is evaluated per epoch, and it is saved into a specified directory as the best performance has been achieved during epochs.
-(The numbers of epochs are set to 750, 160, 20K, and 40, respectively as done in the paper above.)
+*train.py* is the core python script to train *DCAE, DSVDD, IO-GEN,* and *Classifier* in order.
+Each model is evaluated per epoch, and it is saved into a specified directory whenever the best performance has been achieved during epochs.
+Note that the numbers of epochs are set to 750, 160, 20K, and 40, respectively to follow the original protocol of the paper.

 ### With a particular data split
 Here is an example for training with *split1* in the current directory.